AnthonyMastrean/dotfiles/README.md

 You do not have sufficient privilege to perform this operation.
 ```

-You might see this error if you haven't purged the existing dotfiles (`mklink` does not support overwriting).
+You might see this error if you haven't purged your existing dotfiles (`mklink` does not support overwriting).

 ```bash
 $ rake
 Cannot create a file when that file already exists.
 ```

-We defined a `clobber` task to remove the existing dotfiles.
-If you've reviewed the task and are ready to take the plunge, run this in an elevated shell.
+We defined a `clobber` task to remove your existing dotfiles.
+If you're ready to take the plunge, run this in an elevated shell.

 ```bash
 $ rake clobber default